STEllAR-GROUP/hpx/docs/sphinx/contributing/documentation.rst

 .. code-block:: bash

-   pip install --user sphinx sphinx_rtd_theme breathe
+   pip install --user sphinx sphinx-book-theme breathe

 You may need to set the following CMake variables to make sure CMake can find the required dependencies.